Takayasu arteritis in Child

 Constitutional symptoms are typically intermittent, and vascular complications are generally progressive, but the prognosis is generally good, with 5-year survival reports of 90%-94%.

-Takayasu arteritis in children rarely presents with pulselessness, claudication, or bruits.
-It is most frequently identified during evaluation for hypertension, heart failure, and neurological symptoms.
+Pediatric patient considerations: Takayasu arteritis in children rarely presents with pulselessness, claudication, or bruits.
+It is most frequently identified during evaluation for hypertension, heart failure, and neurologic symptoms.

 M31.4 – Aortic arch syndrome [Takayasu]